 - Our Internship Program annually provides 50 students from across the nation with hands-on work experience, mentorships, and opportunities for accelerated career development in more than 30 categories.

-- The Archive of American Television preserves the history of television and provides a research tool to students, professionals, teachers, and the public at large.
+- The Interviews: An Oral History of Television preserves the history of television and provides an invaluable research platform to students, professionals, teachers, and the public at large.